- 1 The Salvation of Israel

 Finally, Ezekiel described “fire and brimstone.”
 This was explained in John’s vision of the horses in Revelation 9.
 The riders had breastplates of fire and of hyacinth and of brimstone.
 The heads of the horses were like the heads of lions.
 And out of their mouths proceeded fire and brimstone.

 As early as the seventeenth Century, Joseph Mede (1586-1638), had already concluded that “modern weaponry,” was the only possible explanation.
 Since there was no such representation anywhere else in the Bible.

 What John saw in the Book of Revelation, was real modern weaponry.

 Fire came down from heaven and devoured them

-Peter said “the heavens will be destroyed by burning, and the elements will melt with intense heat” (2 Peter 3:12).
+All things will end, “the heavens will be destroyed by burning, and the elements will melt with intense heat” (2 Peter 3:12).